microsoft/playwright/docs/src/api/class-request.md

 Returns the matching [Response] object, or `null` if the response was not received due to error.

+## method: Request.sizes
+- returns: <[Object]>
+  - `requestBodySize` <[int]> Size of the request body (POST data payload) in bytes.
+Set to 0 if there was no body.
+  - `requestHeadersSize` <[float]> Total number of bytes from the start of the HTTP request message until (and including) the double CRLF before the body.
+  - `responseBodySize` <[int]> Size of the received response body in bytes.
+  - `responseHeadersSize` <[float]> Total number of bytes from the start of the HTTP response message until (and including) the double CRLF before the body.
+  - `responseTransferSize` <[float]> Total number of bytes received for the request.

+Returns resource size information for given request.
+Requires the response to be finished via [`method: Response.finished`] to ensure the info is available.

 ## method: Request.timing
 - returns: <[Object]>
   - `startTime` <[float]> Request start time in milliseconds elapsed since January 1, 1970 00:00:00 UTC